geneontology/geneontology.github.io/_docs/tools-overview.md

 ---

 ## Visualize GO-CAM Models with the Alliance of Genome Resources Pathway Viewer
 Summaries of GO-CAM Models are viewable on the Alliance of Genome Resources webpages for relevant genes.
-The Alliance of Genome Resources Pathway Viewer is designed to easily visualize the pathways in which a gene product play a role, and to give eaasy access to the functions of the other genes in the same pathway, listed in a menu on the right (see example below).
+The Alliance of Genome Resources Pathway Viewer is designed to easily visualize the pathways in which a gene product play a role, and to give easy access to the functions of the other genes in the same pathway, listed in a menu on the right (see example below).

 ![Alliance Pathway Previewe xample for pmk-1](/assets/pmk-1_alliance_pathway_preview.png)